Division properties in exterior algebras of free modules and logarithmic residua: Abstract

-More detailed statements of these results are then used to state criteria for existence and uniqueness of algebraic residua when the ``divisor'' is defined by elements $f_1,\dots,f_k\in R$.
-Special cases are logarithmic multi-residua in complex analysis.
+More detailed statements of these results are then used to state criteria for existence and uniqueness of algebraic logarithmic residua when the ``divisor'' is defined by elements $f_1,\dots,f_k\in R$.
+Special cases are multidimensional logarithmic residua in complex analysis.